-"Permanent Supportive Housing" combines affordable housing with wrap-around supportive services for people experiencing homelessness, as well as other people with disabilities.
+"Permanent Supportive Housing" means housing that combines and links permanent, affordable housing with flexible, voluntary supportwrap around supportive services designed to help tenants for people previously experiencing homelessness or with, as well as other people with disabilities or other special needs stay housed and build the necessary skills to live as independently as possible.

-"Placed in Service" means: (a) for a new or existing building, the certification of the building or the date of certification of the building as being suitable for occupancy in accordance with state or local law through issuance of a certificate of occupancy, except as otherwise provided in this QAP or Section 42; and (b) for rehabilitation expenditures that are treated as a separate new building, the close of anythe 24-month period, determined in compliance with Section 42, over which such expenditures are aggregated, except as otherwise provided in this QAP or Section 42.
-For purposes of subsection (b), or, if rehabilitation is completed and the minimum expenditures requirement of Code Section 42(e)(3)(A) is met in less than 24 months, the expenditures may be treated as placed in services service at the close of that such shorter period, determined in compliance with
+"Placed in Service" means: (a) for a new or existing building, the certification of the building or the date of certification of the building as being suitable for occupancy in accordance with state or local law through issuance of a certificate of occupancy; and (b) for rehabilitation expenditures that are treated as a separate new building, the close of the 24-month period, determined in compliance with Section 42, over which such expenditures are aggregated, or, if rehabilitation is completed and the minimum expenditures requirement of Code Section 42(e)(3)(A) is met in less than 24 months, the expenditures may be treated as placed in service at the close of such shorter period, determined in compliance with Section 42.
+This definition is subject to the applicable provisions of Section 42 and in the event of a conflict between this definition and Section 42, the provisions of Section 42 shall control.